cbolz/rhte-fy19/cloudforms-and-ansible-better-together/lab/index.md

     ***Machine Credentials:*** Virtual Machine credentials

-    Ansible Playbooks can use variables which gives us more flexiblity.
+    Ansible Playbooks can use variables which gives us more flexibility.
 In this example the package name is not hard coded, but can be set and changed from a variable:

     ***Variables & Default Values***: add one new entry with:

     Since a Playbook can have multiple variables, you can add multiple lines.

     ***Variable:*** package_name